-Christine Ranney is an associate in the Denver office and a member of the firm’s Litigation department.
+Christine Ranney is an associate in the Denver office and a member of the firm’s Litigation Department.
 She focuses on patent and appellate litigation and is knowledgeable across a range of arts and practices, including pharmaceuticals, biotechnology, telecommunications, and consumer electronics.
-Ms. Ranney has experience in all phases of litigation from pre-suit diligence to appeal, including managing discovery, taking and defending depositions, working with experts, drafting dispositive motions, arguing discovery motions, Markman hearings, and pre- and post-trial motions, conducting direct and cross-examination of expert witnesses at trial, and drafting appellate briefs.
+Christine has experience in all phases of litigation from pre-suit diligence to appeal, including managing discovery, taking and defending depositions, working with experts, drafting dispositive motions, arguing discovery motions, Markman hearings, and pre- and post-trial motions, conducting direct and cross-examination of expert witnesses at trial, and drafting appellate briefs.
 She has participated in two ANDA bench trials, an ITC trial, and a jury trial, and secured favorable results for her clients in each, including most recently in two multi-billion dollar biotech litigations.
 She also has substantial experience handling proceedings before the Patent Trial and Appeal Board, including inter partes review and post-grant review petitions, often in parallel with ongoing high-stakes litigation.

-Ms. Ranney recently served as a member of the firm’s Associates Committee.
-Prior to joining the firm, Ms. Ranney served as a law clerk to the Honorable Pauline Newman of the U.S. Court of Appeals for the Federal Circuit.
+Christine recently served as a member of the firm’s Associates Committee.
+Prior to joining the firm, she served as a law clerk to the Honorable Pauline Newman of the U.S. Court of Appeals for the Federal Circuit.
 Before her clerkship, she was an analyst in a leadership development program at Merck & Co.
-Ms. Ranney received her J.D., cum laude, from New York University School of Law in 2013.
-Ms. Ranney earned her B.S.E in Chemical Engineering in 2008 from Princeton University.
+Christine received her Juris Doctor, cum laude, from New York University School of Law in 2013.
+She earned her Bachelor of Science in Engineering, in Chemical Engineering, in 2008 from Princeton University.

 New York University - 2013 Juris Doctor